CYBERSECURE CODER (CSC) Training Course

 Target Student

-This course is designed for you as a non-technical end user of computers, mobile devices, networks, and the Internet, to enable you to use technology more securely to minimize digital risks.
+This course is designed for you as a non-technical end user of computers, mobile devices, networks, and the Internet, to enable you to use technology more securely to minimise digital risks.

 This course is also designed for you to prepare for the Certified CyberSAFE credential.
 You can obtain your Certified CyberSAFE certificate by completing the Certified CyberSAFE credential process on the CHOICE platform following the course presentation.